-- The temporal separation of the image acquisition pairs must be short enough for ice-sheet features to show little change in their appearance.
+- The temporal separation of the image acquisition pairs must be short enough for icesheet features to show little change in their appearance.
 This temporal separation is glacier and/or season dependent. - Sun angle variations across the image.
 These variations reflect in solar illumination effects, which increase the noise in the imagery.
-A possibility for reducing this noise is to acquire imagery taken at the same time of day. - Cloud coverage.
+A possibility for reducing this noise is to acquire imagery taken at the same time of day.
+The majority of this should be accounted for by the sun-synchronous orbit of Sentinel-2. - Cloud coverage.
 The presence of clouds over ice and/or snow is one of the main sources of noise/failures for offset tracking-based algorithms.
-A possibility for reducing this noise is to apply clouds mask before performing offset tracking.
-Unfortunately, the cloud masks currently available do not present reliable output. - The image pairs are already co-registered relative to basement features.
-This could be performed setting Ground Control Points or by using other methods. - The presence of bed-related topographic features which remain stationary as the ice flows over them may distort the displacements measured. - The motion of the for ice-sheet features should be translational only.
+A possibility for reducing this noise is to apply a cloud mask before performing offset tracking.
+While it is impossible to filter out all of the clouds, most of it is filtered out due to having a high RMS. - The images are already assumed to be co-registered relative to land features.
+Further, it is assumed that the digital elevation mask (DEM) is reasonably accurate to not give rise to large errors. - The presence of bed-related topographic features which remain stationary as the ice flows over them may distort the displacements measured. - The motion of the ice-sheet features should be translational only.